Live Stream MTV Video Music Awards without cable

 Live acts will be in all five boroughs — Brooklyn, The Bronx, Staten Island, Queens and Manhattan.

 “We’re elated to bring the 2020 ‘VMAs’ back to NYC, the cultural mecca of the world where music and entertainment are woven into the DNA,” Bruce Gillmer, a president of music, programming & events for ViacomCBS Media Networks, said in a statement.

 Can I live stream MTV Video Music Awards on Sling TV?

-You can, but you will have to sign up for a Sling TV Orange subscription which costs $25 per month.
-And then you’ll have to subscribe to the Comedy Extra channel bundle.
-Comedy Extra costs an extra $5 per month.
+You can, but you will have to sign up for the Sling TV Orange plan with the Comedy Extra bundle which costs $35 per month.

-Sling Orange costs $25 per month for 30+ live channels, but doesn’t include MTV in the standalone lineup.
-Sling Orange gives you a channel lineup that includes AMC, Comedy Central, Food Network, History Channel and ESPN.
+Sling Orange alone costs $30 per month for 30+ live channels, but doesn’t include MTV in the standalone lineup.
+Sling Orange has AMC, Comedy Central, Food Network, History Channel and ESPN.